Ortgies/chrono/README.md

 ![Feature importance](https://github.com/Ortgies/chrono/blob/main/graphics/classification.png)

 ### Picture
+Based on recognized words in the watch picture, I am able to predict the brand with an accuracy of over 56% using a Random Forest model. <br>

 | Model  | R² | R² (tuned) |
 | ------------- | ------------- | ------------- |
 | LogisticRegression  | 56.56%  |   |